facebook/react-native-website/docs/sourcemaps.md

 Source maps are disabled by default.
 To enable them one has to define `SOURCEMAP_FILE` environment variable.

-In order to do so, within Xcode head to the build phase - "Bundle React Native code and images"
+In order to do so, within Xcode head to the build phase - "Bundle React Native code and images".

 At the top of the file near the other export's, add an entry for `SOURCEMAP_FILE` to the preferred location and name.
 Like below: